-In order to illustrate the improvement provided by TMR over voltage thresholding alone, we iteratively decreased the GND threshold scalar given above as 0.37, in 0.01 steps down to 0.0.
+TMR over voltage thresholding alone, we iteratively decreased the GND threshold scalar given above as 0.25, in 0.01 steps down to 0.0.
 As the threshold is decreased, bit flips begin to occur in the thresholding-only bitstrings.
-A thresholding-only 'probability of failure' curve can be constructed by counting the number of bit flips that occur in the bitstrings from all 63 chips and dividing it by the total number of bits.
+A thresholding-only 'probability of failure' curve can be constructed by counting the number of bit flips that occur in the bitstrings from all 62 chips and dividing it by the total number of bits.
 A similar curve can be constructed using TMR, but in this case, a bit flip is not counted unless it occurs in 2 or more of the 3 bits of a column as shown in Fig. 7.
 Moreover, the total number of bits used in the denominator for the TMR-based curve is reduced by a factor of 3 to account for the actual number used in the final TMR-based bitstring.

 Fig. 8 plots to the data points for these two curves as well as two 'exponential-curve' fits to them.
 The GND threshold scaling constant is plotted along the x-axis against the probability of failure on the y-axis.
 The exponential curve fits allow the probability of failure to be predicted for thresholds beyond (to the right) of the last recorded bit flip in our small population of chips.
-For example, the probability of failure using voltage thresholding alone at the 0.37 threshold is 6.5E-7.
-This improves by nearly three orders of magnitude to 2.4E-10 using the TMR-based scheme.
-Of course, the TMR-based scheme can be expanded to further improve bit-flip resilience by generating 5 (or more copies) of the bit-string, at the expense of increased usage of bits and public storage size.
+For example, the probability of failure using voltage thresholding alone at the 0.25 threshold is 2E-6.
+This improves by over three orders of magnitude to 1E-9 using the TMR-based scheme.
+Of course, the TMR-based scheme can be expanded to further improve bit-flip resilience by generating 5 (or more copies) of the bitstring, at the expense of increased usage of bits and public storage size.

-5 VDC Experimental Results
+5 VDC Experiments

 The analysis presented in the previous sections is carried out on digitized voltages obtained from an off-chip voltmeter.
-In this section, we analyze the bitstrings generated by the PUF after digitizing the voltages using an on-chip voltage-to-digital converter (VDC) that is subjected to the same TV corners as the PUF itself.
+In this section, we analyze the bitstrings generated by the PUF after digitizing the voltages using an onchip voltage-to-digital converter (VDC) that is subjected to the same TV corners as the PUF itself.
 The VDC is similar in design to that described in [26] but is used in our application in a unique way.